piyalidas10/Angular-Interview-Questions/README.md

 <summary><strong>Angular Architectural Questions & Answers</strong></summary>

+### Frontend Architecture for 1M+ Daily Users
+**1. Performance**
+  -  SSR + hydration
+  -  CDN caching
+  -  Brotli compression
+**2. Scalability**
+  -  Micro-frontends / module federation
+  -  Independent deployments
+**3. Resilience**
+  -  Feature flags
+  -  Graceful degradation
+  -  Offline support
+**4. Observability**
+  -  Web Vitals
+  -  Error tracking
+  -  Performance budgets
+**5. Security**
+  -  CSP
+  -  HttpOnly cookies
+  -  XSS sanitization

+### Explain the Event Loop and how async tasks are executed in JavaScript
+Answer: JavaScript is single-threaded, so it uses the event loop to handle asynchronous work without blocking the UI.
+Synchronous code runs on the call stack first.
+Async operations are delegated to Web APIs.
+When they complete, their callbacks are queued.
+Microtasks (Promises) run before macrotasks (setTimeout, events).
+After microtasks finish, the browser can render, then the next macrotask runs.
+This is why Promises resolve before setTimeout and why excessive microtasks can delay rendering.

+### How would you optimize Angular rendering performance for large lists (10k+ rows)?
+Answer: I’d combine virtual scrolling, OnPush change detection, and trackBy.
+CDK Virtual Scroll ensures only visible rows are rendered.
+OnPush prevents unnecessary change detection cycles, and trackBy avoids DOM recreation.
+For Angular 16+, I’d prefer signals for fine-grained updates.
+If data processing is heavy, I’d offload it to Web Workers or chunk work using idle callbacks.

+### How do you handle API rate limits gracefully on the frontend?
+Answer: I prevent unnecessary calls using debouncing, throttling, and request deduplication.
+I cache responses where possible, use retry with exponential backoff, and show partial or cached data instead of blocking the UI.
+From a UX perspective, I provide clear feedback and avoid aggressive retries that could worsen rate-limit issues.

+### How do code splitting and lazy loading improve performance?
+Answer: Code splitting breaks the app into smaller bundles, and lazy loading loads them only when needed.
+This reduces initial bundle size, improves time-to-interactive, and allows better caching.
+In Angular, lazy-loading routes or standalone components ensures users only download code for the features they actually use.

+### What is hydration in Angular and when can it cause UI mismatches?
+Answer: Hydration is when Angular reuses server-rendered HTML on the client instead of re-rendering it.
+Mismatches happen when server and client output differ—commonly due to non-deterministic code like Date.now(), Math.random(), browser-only APIs, or conditional rendering that behaves differently on the server.
+The fix is to keep rendering deterministic and guard browser-specific logic properly.

+### How would you build a component library used by multiple teams?
+Answer:  I’d build it as a standalone, versioned library in a monorepo.
+Components are presentational only, configurable via inputs and outputs, and follow accessibility standards.
+I’d use design tokens, Storybook for documentation, visual regression tests, and semantic versioning.
+No business logic or app-specific dependencies go into the library.

+### Explain CSR, SSR, and SSG — when would you use each?
+Answer:
+  -  CSR is best for dashboards and internal tools where SEO isn’t critical.
+  -  SSR is ideal for SEO-sensitive or first-load-critical apps like e-commerce or auth flows.
+  -  SSG works best for static content like blogs or documentation.
+In Angular, I often combine them—SSR with selective SSG for maximum performance.

 ### Designing a Scalable Angular Dashboard (100+ Pages)
 For a dashboard of this size, I strongly recommend using Nx.
 It allows you to break the application into small, independent libraries rather than one giant src/app folder.
 “I use Nx to structure Angular into domain-driven libraries, enforce boundaries, and enable team scalability.
 State is managed with scoped signal stores per feature, global signals only for cross-cutting concerns, and the shell lazily loads domains.
 This keeps 100+ page dashboards fast, maintainable, and micro-frontend ready.”

 **✅ Why Nx?**
   -  Enforces module boundaries
   -  Enables independent team ownership
   -  Speeds up CI with affected builds
   -  Perfect for 100+ page dashboards

 **With 100+ pages, the initial bundle must be tiny.**
   -  Lazy Loading everything: Use loadComponent or loadChildren for every major route.
   -  Preloading Strategies: Implement a custom PreloadingStrategy that only loads the most-visited 5 pages in the background after the initial render.
   -  Secondary Outlets: Use named router outlets for complex dashboard panels (e.g., a "Quick View" drawer) that can be opened from any page.

 **Angular 19 is heavily "Signal-native."
 Avoid heavy NgRx boilerplate for every single page.**
   -  Global State (NgRx/SignalStore): Use for truly global data like UserSession, Permissions, or Notifications.
   -  Local State (Signals): Use signal(), computed(), and effect() inside components for UI state (e.g., search filters, toggle states).
   -  Resource API: Utilize the new Angular 19 resource() and rxResource() APIs to handle data fetching with built-in loading and error states.

 **users.store.ts (Local Signal Store)**
 ```
 @Injectable()